KDongYoung/Pair-Matching-Game/README.md

 # Pair-Matching-Game

-A final exam project
-Basic Pair Matching game + can find the rank of the game result (found by server connection))
+A Basic Pair Matching game + can find the rank of the game result (found by server connection))

 --------------------------------------------------------------------------
 ## GUI
 1. Input user information